certeu/morio/docs/docs/guides/design/readme.md

 ```
 </Architecture>

-Flanking nodes can be scaled horizontally, independent of the sizing of other
+Flanking nodes can be scaled horizontally, independently of the sizing of other
 Morio nodes.
 They will be connected to the Morio node(s) using an
 [IPSec-encrypted](https://en.wikipedia.org/wiki/IPsec) Docker overlay network.

-The same overlay network is also how nodes communitate in a Morio cluster.
+The same overlay network is also how nodes communicate in a Morio cluster.

 ### Clustered Nodes